 The Curriculum

-Our curriculum is built with and guided by veterans, so students learn history the way those who served want it remembered: with humility, accuracy, and heart.
-It goes beyond studying World War II—it teaches students to see people, not just dates.
-Through this curriculum, the names of the fallen are not statistics; they are the true heroes.
-And as a lasting testament to their greatness, the next generation is called to rise to that same standard—carrying forward their stories of service with gratitude, integrity, and purpose.
+Our curriculum is thoughtfully developed by World War II veterans, allowing students to engage with history as those who served would wish it to be remembered—with humility, accuracy, and deep respect.
+It extends beyond the study of World War II to teach students to see not only historical events, but the people whose lives and sacrifices gave them meaning.
+Within this curriculum, the names of the fallen are never reduced to statistics; they are honored as heroes whose courage secured the freedoms we cherish.
+In bearing witness to their legacy, the next generation is called to rise to that same standard, carrying their stories of service forward with gratitude, integrity, and enduring purpose.

 “We empower students to travel, learn, and share the living history of us World War II veterans—ensuring our legacies will inspire for generations to come.”